 But when we fall short, what is the result?
-As a drug addict or alcoholic, you may be feeling distant from your faith or like you have let Jesus down.
-Is it possible to have both Jesus and drug addiction in your life?
+Like a drug addict or alcoholic, you may be feeling distant from your faith or like you have let Jesus down.
+Is it possible to have both Jesus and addiction in your life?
 Maybe now is the time to lean on your faith rather than shy away.

 Jesus has a lot of wise words, but we think that when it comes to addiction, these are the most relevant.

 Although you may be feeling down and out, now is the time to rely on your faith.
-Our residential addiction treatment for Christians is designed to not only help you overcome your substance abuse problem but also to strengthen your faith during this journey.
+Our Christian residential drug rehab is designed to not only help you overcome your substance abuse problem but also to strengthen your faith during this journey.